 Who Knew?
 GM Invented the DUI Ignition Interlock in 1970.

 Meanwhile, car safety was improving.
 Just a few years after losing the mandatory seat belt battle, the Big Four awoke to the idea that there was value in being seen as pro-safety.
 In 1970 General Motors developed (but never marketed, to our knowledge) a kind of prototype of today’s ignition interlock.
 The device required a driver to reproduce a series of numbers that flashed on a screen by punching corresponding buttons.
-If they messed up (say, because they’d had nine Harvey Wallbangers), the car wouldn’t start (click photo to enlarge).
+If they failed the test, the car wouldn’t start.

 Why didn’t GM’s device take off?

 If this device could really keep drunk drivers off the road, why does nothing remain of it, apart from a press photo?
-Most likely the federal government wasn’t stoked about GM’s discovery, and car companies generally didn’t push safety devices unless compelled to.
+Most likely the federal government didn’t push GM’s discovery, and car companies generally didn’t push safety devices unless compelled to.
 It was legislation that made seat belts, head restraints, crashworthiness standards, and center brake lights universal.

-- Drunks, particularly experienced drunks, are resourceful.
-Many people over the .08 blood alcohol limit can force themselves to concentrate for the few seconds it takes to complete the test.
-True, someone totally smashed – say, .20 BAC or more – would fail, but that still leaves a lot of dangerously impaired drivers who could pass the test.
-And though they might get it together long enough to punch out the five numbers, they couldn’t stay alert long enough to drive safely.
+- Many people over the .08 blood alcohol limit can force themselves to concentrate for the few seconds it takes to complete the test.
+An impaired driver might get it together long enough to punch out the five numbers, they couldn’t stay alert long enough to drive safely.

 - A driver could start the car while sober and then begin drinking afterwards.
 Or a sober passenger could take the test in place of the driver (notice that in the photo the demonstrator is in the passenger seat).
 Back in 1970, when drunk driving didn’t have anywhere near the stigma that it does today, getting a friend to do “curb service” would be easy.
 Does that sound stupid?
 Remember, these people wore plaid pants and platform shoes.